Feynman's inverse problem: Introduction

-In this paper we introduce a model for Feynman's inverse problem.
-Using a linear 2D-3D wave model, we do a detailed analysis of the forward and inverse problem.
-The question we want to answer is "How well does information propagate in water waves?".
-We show that the answer to this question is "quite well", and explain some of the reasons for why this is the case.
-First, we give a positive answer to Feynman's question (Section \ref{section = uniqueness}, Theorem \ref{uniqueness}), in the form of a uniqueness result.
-The answer is a bit surprising; it says that an observer measuring the wave amplitude and water velocity at an arbitrary, small part on the surface for an arbitrary short time can, in principle, determine the cause of the waves.
-The result relies on the non-locality of the system of PDEs.
+Inverse problems are a central part of modern science, with applications in, for example, medical imaging, seismology, astronomy, and machine learning.
+Inverse problems are challenging, and they are often called ill-posed problems due to the possible lack of a unique solution and the instability of the inversion procedure.
+Indeed, it is often impossible to determine the exact cause of a measurement.
+However, inverse problems for some types of wave propagation, such as electromagnetic and acoustic waves, are among the more tractable examples, with a long list of successful applications \cite{scherzer2010handbook,mueller2012linear}.
+We are, however, dealing with a rather different type of waves, namely water waves.
+Again, Feynman in his ``Lecture on Physics, Vol. 1" gives the following characterization of water waves: In this paper we introduce Feynman's inverse problem for water waves.
+Using a linear two + three dimensional wave model (2D-3D) wave model, we conduct a detailed analysis of the forward and inverse problem.
+The question we want to address is ``How well does information propagate in water waves?".
+We show that the answer to this question is ``quite well" and explain some of the reasons.
+First, we give a positive answer to Feynman's question in the form of a uniqueness result (\Cref{sec:uniqueness}, \cref{uniqueness}).
+The answer is a bit surprising.
+It says that an observer measuring the wave amplitude and water velocity in any small area of the surface for an arbitrary short time can, in principle, determine the cause of the waves.
+The result relies on the non-locality of the system of partial differential equations (PDEs).

-Furthermore, we use a spectral observability technique to obtain stability estimates for the inverse problem in the case where we have amplitude measurements of the waves along two adjacent sides of the pool in Section \ref{section = stability }.
-In Section \ref{section = stability finite} we give a similar estimate for discrete measurements.
-Last, in Section \ref{section: experiments} we present an inversion method and test it on simulated data. \\
+In \Cref{sec:stability} we use a spectral observability technique to obtain stability estimates for the inverse problem in the case where we have amplitude measurements of the waves along two adjacent sides of the pool, and in \Cref{sec:stability-finite} we give a similar estimate for discrete measurements.
+Last, in \Cref{section: experiments} we present a solution method for the inverse problem and test it on simulated data. \\